Tomaszek03/DreamCars-car-rental/README.md

 <br>

-Screenshots (some photos are on a reduced version of the page to capture more of it):
+Screenshots (some images are on a reduced version of the page to capture more of it):

 * Main page (there are 9 cars in total):